allegro/bigflow/docs/cli.md

 * It's driven from a local machine.
 If you kill or suspend a `bf run` process, what happens on GCP is undefined.
 * It uses [local authentication](#authentication-methods) so it relies on permissions of your Google account.
-* It executes a job or workflow only once (on production environment you probably wants your workflows to be run periodically by Composer).
+* It executes a job or workflow only once
+  (while on production environment you probably want your workflows to be run periodically by Composer).

 **Here are a few examples**